pdjr-modules/NOP100/firmware/modules/NOP100-SIM/README.md

 [NOP100](https://www.github.com/pdjr-n2k/NOP100)
 architecture.

-The required hardware platform consists of a
+The underlying hardware platform must consist of a [NOP100 motherboard](https://www.github.com/pdjr-n2k/NOP100/hardware) with twin
-[NOP100 motherboard](https://www.github.com/pdjr-n2k/NOP100/hardware)
-and twin
 [MikroE-5981 Digi Isolator 2 Click]()
 expansion modules.

-The firmware extends NOP100 firmware with code in this folder which can be linked into the NOP100 source code by executing the following command in the ```NOP100/firmware``` folder.
+This firmware can be linked into the NOP100 source code by executing the following command in the ```NOP100/firmware``` folder.
 ```
 $> ./link-module NOP100-SIM